-The Government will launch a comprehensive consultation on the electoral methods of the Chief Executive in 2017 and the Legislative Council in 2016 and initiate the constitutional procedures at an appropriate juncture.
+The Government has launched a public consultation on the methods for selecting the Chief Executive in 2017 and for forming the Legislative Council in 2016.
+Please click here to visit the relevant website.

 For further information on previous consultation documents and other relevant papers, please click here.